 The "Contemporary India" Ohio State Global Summer Study Abroad Program introduces students to India, with a focus on the diversities of Indian society, culture, religion, politics and economy.
 Through coursework and experiential learning, students will gain a new perspective on India and its people beyond the images portrayed through the media, giving students the opportunity to see India through Indian eyes.
 This program is open to students of any major.

 This program will take place at the Study in India (SIP) center at the University of Hyderabad.
 Hyderabad, one of the largest metropolitan cities in India has both a rich historical tradition and a modern urban center.
 Hyderabad is the capital of the state of Andhra Pradesh and is home to over four million people.
 A regional excursion is also included.

 Upon successful completion of the program, students will earn three credits of Arts and Sciences 2797.02.
 This course can be used to satisfy the Education Abroad Open Option GE.

 Students will be housed in the international dormitories on campus.

-You are responsible for paying The Ohio State University tuition plus a $4465 program fee.
-The program fee includes airfare, housing, some excusions, a visa and most meals.
-It does not cover passports, immunizations, some meals or personal expenses.
+Students are responsible for paying The Ohio State University tuition plus a $2,685 program fee.
+The program fee includes housing, some excusions, a visa and most meals.
+It does not cover airfare, passports, immunizations, some meals or personal expenses.